netdata/netdata/packaging/docker/README.md

 Deploy a Docker socket proxy that accepts and filters out requests using something like [HAProxy](https://docs.netdata.cloud/docs/running-behind-haproxy/) so that it restricts connections to read-only access to the CONTAINERS endpoint.

-The reason it's safer to expose the socket to the proxy is because Netdata has a TCP port exposed outside the Docker network.
+The reason it's safer to expose the socket to the proxy is that Netdata has a TCP port exposed outside the Docker network.
 Access to the proxy container is limited to only within the network.

 #### Giving group access to Docker Socket (Less safe)

 **Important Note**: You should seriously consider the necessity of activating this option, as it grants to the netdata user access to the privileged socket connection of docker service and therefore your whole machine.

 If you want to have your container names resolved by Netdata, make the `netdata` user be part of the group that owns the socket.